Iyanuoluwa040/Furniture-Sales-Performance/README.md

 3. Online stores gave higher Sales but had slower delivery

 ### Recommendations
-Based on the analysis, i recommend the actions
+Based on the analysis, i recommend this actions

 1. Reduce discounts on underperforming items like bed.
 2. Optimize delivery time for plastic material.